Chart of Accounts

 It is a good idea to keep your account types within these ranges so a bookkeeper or accountant can easily follow and understand your finances.

-Within Rentec Direct, there are many accounts that are created by default for your use.
+In Rentec Direct, many accounts are created by default for your use.
 You can use these default accounts or create additional accounts for your specific business needs.

 Assets

-• Real Estate - This is a parent account for all of your real estate assets.
-When you add a new property into Rentec Direct, you optionally can automatically create a linked asset account which will be added as a sub-account here.
+- Real Estate: This is a parent account for all your real estate assets.
+When you add a new property to Rentec Direct, you can optionally automatically create a linked asset account, which will be added as a sub-account here.

 Liability

-• Security Deposits Held - This is the default account where all of your security deposit transactions will post to.
+- Security Deposits Held - This is the default account where all your security deposit transactions will post.
 You can optionally add additional security deposit categories to catalog your security deposit transactions.

-• Prepaid Rents - If you receive rent which is for a future date, it is typical to place that within the Prepaid Rents category.
-This account is a placeholder for an upcoming feature that Rentec Direct will be releasing early 2025.
+- Prepaid Rents - If you receive rent for a future date, it is typical to place it in the Prepaid Rents category.
+This account is a placeholder for an upcoming feature that Rentec Direct will be releasing early in 2025.

 Equity

-• Owner Investment - If an owner invests in a company, it is typically posted to the owner investment account.
+- Owner Investment - If an owner invests in a company, the investment is typically recorded in the owner investment account.

 Income & Expenses

-All the traditionally accounts used in property management are added as default income and expenses.
-This includes income categories of Rental Income, Tenant Reimbursed Expense, HOA Dues, and CAM Income.
+All the traditional accounts used in property management are added as default income and expenses.
+This includes the income categories Rental Income, Tenant-Reimbursed Expense, HOA Dues, and CAM Income.
 Expenses include Advertising, Utilities, Commissions, Repairs, and more...